 Semi permeable dressings

 It is always a good idea to keep zip lock bags on hand, as they can be used to store your supplies.
-They also come in very handy if you have access to ice so you can use them as an ice pack.
+They also come in very handy if you have access to ice, as you can use them as an ice pack.

 Other essential items are cutting devices.
 Scissors are nice, but you can usually get the job done with a knife.